lowks/gettingrusty/README.md

 gettingrusty
 ============

 Learning rustlang.
-A place for me to fomally collect all my learnings on rustlang.
+A place for me to collect all my learnings on rustlang.